 Ever wondered where the Royal Family stays (and puts up its guests) in London?
 There's an easy answer - the luxurious, and discreet, The Goring Hotel, just a hop, skip, and a jump away from Buckingham Palace.
 The best part?
 You can stop by - for tea, or a week!
 You never know who you might run into.

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Post updated May 2020.

 When we were married a few years ago, we spent our honeymoon in our favorite city in the world: London.
-For two very pale lawyers prone to sun poisoning and itching for afternoons spent in the pub, London was the perfect honeymoon destination, and it began a love affair with England that has never ceased!
+For two very pale lawyers prone to sun poisoning and desperate for afternoons spent in the pub, London was the perfect honeymoon destination, and it began a love affair with England that has never ceased!

 Finding a hotel in London - with hundreds of luxury hotels and countless hotels with long, storied histories, is overwhelming.
 But, after much contemplation, in the end, I found it - The Goring, 'favourite' hotel of my favorite family - The Windsors.

 History of The Goring Hotel, London

 The Goring's Guest Rooms

 What is there to be said about the rooms at The Goring, aside from that they are absolute perfection?
 We were fortunate enough to stay in a Delightful King Room - which was more than enough space for the two of us for 10 days.
 Not pictured in my shots was a large, oak dresser in addition to a separate closet.
 There was also a desk, which included some storage.

 All of The Goring's guest rooms have stunning marble bathrooms which, in their original, likely un-marbled form, were one of the hotel's many "firsts" - The Goring is believed to be the first hotel to have entirely en suite bathrooms.
 No wonder the Royals loved it!